 There are certain things that we may take for granted when we live in a residence (our "home sweet home") or work in an office setting.

 But what about having a stable means of climate control and electrification?

-The longer an engine idles, the more fuel is being used and the higher the cost of operations will be.
 Some people say that the fuel used in this way goes straight up the exhaust stacks, providing no value.
-(An exhaust stack is pictured at left.)
+(An exhaust stack is pictured here..)